WellOiledMachine/welloiled-logger/README.md

 **Examples**
 ```
 # CORRECT way to pass a command to the monitor script.
-Note how -c is the last flag passed to the monitor.
+# Note how -c is the last flag passed to the monitor.
 python3 src/monitor.py -o ../monitor_results -i 3 -c ~/example_script.sh arg1 arg2

-# INCORRECT way to pass a command to the monitor script. -c option is not the last option!
+# INCORRECT way to pass a command to the monitor script.
+# The -c option is not the last option!
 python3 src/monitor.py -c ~/example_script.sh arg1 arg2 -o ../monitor_results -i 3

 # Passing a PID to the monitor is easy.
 The flag order doesn't matter.